ktrudickm/Code-Refactor/README.md

 The css style sheet had multiple areas warranting improvement.
 There were redundant style classes created, just under different names.
 These were able to be consolidated into one based on what the style was trying to do.

-For example, for the *aside* attribute in the html, each individual section had its own style class in the CSS file, even though they all had the same attributes.
-Because they are under the same parent attribute, you can create one style for all three.
+For example, for the *aside* element in the html, each individual section had its own style class in the CSS file, even though they all had the same elements.
+Because they are under the same parent element, you can create one style for all three.
 See below for the changes made, and note that the commented out classes were the original redundant ones, with the *benefits section* being the updated one:

 ![class-consolidating](./Assets/images/class-consolidating.png)

-Because the parent attribute *aside* specified a class of benefits, and because benefits was already a class in the CSS, these three classes could be consolidated into one class since they each fell under the same parent attribute of *aside* under the attribute of *section*:
+Because the parent element *aside* specified a class of benefits, and because benefits was already a class in the CSS, these three classes could be consolidated into one class since they each fell under the same parent element of *aside* under the element of *section*:

 ![html aside](./Assets/images/aside.png)

 This was done for multiple classes within the CodeRefractor.css in order to consolidate and clean up everything so that the redundancy was eliminated.

+The final style.css and index.html codes looked both cleaner, more concise, and easier to follow since they were adjusted to be more accessible and redundancy was eliminated.

 ## Credits